anguiano/mobile_boilerplate/README.md

 ### Variables

-- Prefer don's use a `const` inside the boyd of widgets, better create a variable for each widget
+- Prefer don't use a `const` inside of the widgets, better create a variable for each widget

 ### Example